 No. Our ritual is basically a form of self-therapy and is most often done in private.
 The three basic rituals are presented in The Satanic Bible by Anton Szandor LaVey and these do not demonstrate any type of abusive behavior.

 What is “Theistic Satanism”?

 There is no such thing.
 People who believe in some Devilish supernatural being and worship him are Devil-worshippers, not Satanists.
 Anton LaVey was the first to define Satanism as a philosophy, and it is an atheist perspective.
 “Theistic Satanism” is an oxymoronic term and thus absurd.
 In Satanism each individual is his or her own god—there is no room for any other god and that includes Satan, Lucifer, Cthulhu or whatever other name one might select or take from history or fiction.

 Isn’t LaVey’s Satanism just plagiarized from other sources?

 When LaVey refers to an idea, concept, or quote derived or taken from someone else, he often cites the author, either in the paragraph or in the indexes of his books.
-If anything LaVey writes seems similar to past concepts, oftentimes, it is augmented with modern circumstances, as well as his own thoughts.
+If anything LaVey wrote seems similar to past concepts, oftentimes, he augmented it with modern circumstances as well as his own thoughts.
 Seeing that Satanism is a work in progress, an attempt for melding science with philosophy, we are fully justified in choosing the concepts of old, working with them in our context and taking them into the future.
 (If we didn’t, who else would?)
 This is the same process used by scientists, doctors, psychologists, and many other professionals.
 Nothing would get done if individuals merely went along with established thought and never added to it.
 It’s evolution, pure and simple.